 For information of Emigrants with Capital, intending to settle on Land.
+ANSWERS.
 QUESTIONS.

-1. What is the smallest quantity of land which can be bought of the Government in the but the cost of such would be the same as for Colony?

-2. What is the upset price? and, if this varies, what is the average?

-3. What is the average price actually fetched by ordinary country lands?

-4. What is the average price of land partially cleared and fenced?

-5. Is it easy, and not expensive, to ascertain the validity of titles to private lands?

-6. What is the cost per acre of clearing waste lands ready for the drag or harrow?

-7. What kind of lands cost most in clearing?

-8. Can a capitalist, on arrival, immediately see, by list and charts in the office of the Crown Land Commissioner, or the Surveyor General, what lands already surveyed are open to sale?

-9. If the lands applied for be not surveyed, can they be occupied first, and surveyed after?
-Emigrants.

-10. Will the survey be commmenced as soon as the land is applied for?

-11. How long after having chosen a lot amongst lands already surveyed, is a purchaser in progress to obviate this delay to the purliable to be detained, before he can effect his chaser by surveying and laying out locations purchase, and obtain possession of the land?

-12. Are any rights in the land reserved to the Crown?

-13. Are there established charges upon the land?

-14. Should the settler take out all his property in money? or would it be better to in- Dollars.
-Farming Stock can be purchased in vest as much as he can spare in farming stock, the Province. &c., before leaving this country?

-15. Is the great proportion of cleared land under tillage?

-16. Are there parts in which grazing is chiefly used; and, if so, name the districts, and the advantages for that pursuit?

-17. What are the comparative gains of grazing and tillage?

-18. What is the usual mode of letting; and, terms of years?

-19. What is the rate of profit on farming operations generally?

-ANSWERS.
+- 1. What is the smallest quantity of land which can be bought of the Government in the but the cost of such would be the same as for Colony? - 2.
+What is the upset price? and, if this varies, what is the average? - 3.
+What is the average price actually fetched by ordinary country lands? - tially cleared and fenced? - 5.
+Is it easy, and not expensive, to ascertain the validity of titles to private lands? - 6.
+What is the cost per acre of clearing waste lands ready for the drag or harrow? - 7.
+What kind of lands cost most in clearing? - 8.
+Can a capitalist, on arrival, immediately see, by list and charts in the office of the Crown Land Commissioner, or the Surveyor General, what lands already surveyed are open to sale? - 9.
+If the lands applied for be not surveyed, can they be occupied first, and surveyed after? - 10.
+Will the survey be commmenced as soon as the land is applied for? - 11.
+How long after having chosen a lot liable to be detained, before he can effect his chaser by surveying and laying out locations purchase, and obtain possession of the land? - 12.
+Are any rights in the land reserved to the Crown? - 13.
+Are there established charges upon the land? - 14.
+Should the settler take out all his property in money? or would it be better to invest as much as he can spare in farming stock, the Province. &c., before leaving this country? - 15.
+Is the great proportion of cleared land under tillage? - 16.
+Are there parts in which grazing is chiefly used; and, if so, name the districts, and the advantages for that pursuit? - 17.
+What are the comparative gains of grazing and tillage? - 18.
+What is the usual mode of letting; and, if by leases, state the conditions, and for what years, sometimes for money rent, but generally terms of years? - 19.
+What is the rate of profit on farming operations generally?

-Fifty acres; smaller tracts may be purchased, fifty acres, the expence of the Grant to Government being alike in both cases.
+Fifty acres, smaller tracts may be purchased, fifty acres, the expence of the Grant to Government being alike in both cases.
 Generally 3s.
 Currency-(2s.
 8d.
-Sterling,) but varies according to situation, &c.
+Sterling,)